Chapter 2:

 “Or my dad’s gonna kill me.”

 He did have a point.
 The increasingly excessive workload on top of looming midterms and college exams, admittedly kept me awake at night.
 Some extra studying wouldn’t hurt.
-Otherwise, I might meet the same fate as Yashiro: the kind of disappointment that hit harder than his father’s belt ever could.
+Otherwise, I might meet the same fate as Yashiro: a disappointment that hit harder than his father’s belt ever could—if he even had one...

 “I suppose I could for a bit.”

-The library was in the school’s so-called “old wing” and despite the rest of the school being fairly modern, at least as much as a public school could be, the library looked straight out of the Taishō period.
-The first thing you notice upon your arrival was how dimly lit it is, how the floorboards creaked beneath your feet.
+The library was in the school’s so-called “old wing” and despite the rest of the school being fairly modern, at least as modern as a public institution’s budget could allow, the library looked straight out of the Taishō period.
+The first thing you notice upon your arrival is how dimly lit it is, how the floorboards creaked obnoxiously beneath your weight.

 Yashiro and I sat where we normally did, at a small table in the back hidden between two large shelves.

-I flipped through the pages of my textbook, taking out a notepad and started working on the math problems from today.
+I flipped through the pages of my textbook, took out a notepad, and started working on the math problems from today.

 Yashiro, however, seemed to be somewhere else entirely.
 His head was tilted forward, flicking a pen as he stared at what looked to be an old map that had been lying on the next table over.